-The health care provider does the rectal examination and collects the specimen.
+The health care provider does a rectal exam and collects the specimen.

-There may be pressure as the swab is inserted into the rectum, but the test is usually not painful.
+There may be pressure as the swab is inserted into the rectum.
+The test is not painful in most cases.

-The test is performed if your health care provider suspects that you have an infection of the rectum.
-It may be done when gonorrhea is suspected.
-It may also be done as an alternative to a fecal culture if it is not possible to get a specimen of feces.
+The test is done if your health care provider suspects that you have an infection of the rectum, such as gonorrhea.
+It may also be done instead of a fecal culture if it is not possible to get a specimen of feces.

-The rectal culture may also be performed in a hospital or nursing home setting to see if someone carries vancomycin-resistant enterococcus (VRE) in their intestine, which can be spread to other patients.
+The rectal culture may also be performed in a hospital or nursing home setting to see if someone carries vancomycin-resistant enterococcus (VRE) in their intestine.
+This organism can be spread to other patients.

-Finding bacteria and other germs that are usually found in the body is normal.
+Finding bacteria and other germs that are commonly found in the body is normal.

 Normal value ranges may vary slightly among different laboratories.
 Talk to your health care provider about the meaning of your specific test results.

-Abnormal results may mean you have an infection, such as bacterial or parasitic enterocolitis or gonorrhea.
+Abnormal results may mean you have an infection.
+This may be from bacterial or parasitic enterocolitis or gonorrhea.
 Sometimes a culture shows that you are a carrier, but you may not have an infection.